adblockplus/infrastructure/README.md

 * [VirtualBox](https://www.virtualbox.org/)
 * [Vagrant](http://vagrantup.com/)

-### Set up the server

-All you have to do is start _Vagrant_ (that's going to take a while on first boot):
+### Start a VM

+Right now, there's only one VM called _webserver_, but we'll have one for each type of server we manage in the future.

+To start the _webserver_ VM:

-    vagrant up
+    vagrant up webserver

 After you've made changes to Puppet manifests, you can update it like this:

-	vagrant provision
+	vagrant provision webserver

 Website development
 -------------------

 ### Requirements

-* Make sure the _adblockplusorg_ module is included in _vagrant.pp_.
 * A clone of the _anwiki_ repository, next to this directory.
+* The running _webserver_ VM.

 ### Set up anwiki